 They even have a business, Fin, aimed at the youth market, selling everything from snorkels to board shorts, sunscreen and sandals.

-If your small business is to thrive, it’s time you do the same.
+If your small business is to thrive, it’s time you did the same.

 My friend David Kutcher, owner of a web design and web strategy firm, sums it up nicely: